HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 A large Kentia Palm growing at the bottom of a staircase

-Kentia Palms can be grown in difficult locations, like this one at the bottom of a staircase.
+The Kentia Palm is a low maintenance plant that can also be grown in difficult locations, like this one at the bottom of a staircase.

 In general, all palms make fantastic houseplants that give an air of the exotic and are a favorite large office plant used by interior decorators.
-This isn't a modern houseplant though, Queen Victoria was a huge fan almost 150 years ago.
-So it definitely gets the royal seal of approval.
+This isn't a modern houseplant though.
+Queen Victoria was a huge fan almost 150 years ago.
+So it even gets the royal seal of approval.

-Additional perks you get from palms are that they consistently rank highly when it comes to removing pollution from the air, they also transpire heavily making them brilliant natural humidifiers.
+Another additional perk you get from palms, is that they consistently rank highly when it comes to removing pollution from the air.
+They also transpire heavily, making them brilliant natural humidifiers.

 Kentia Palm Vs Areca Palm

-In some people's minds, they come attached with a "difficult" rating, but again we're telling you this is not the case with the Kentia Palm and this reputation is largely unfounded.
-Our care instructions below will provide you with everything you need to know and it's easy stuff, even for beginners.
+In some people's minds, they come attached with a "difficult" rating, but again I'm telling you this is not the case with the Kentia Palm and this reputation is largely unfounded.
+My care instructions below will provide you with everything you need to know and it's easy stuff, even for beginners.

-In addition to the instructions, remember these tips - never repot too frequently and never prune a growing stem or try and yank dead parts off (always cut instead of pulling) and then the only "difficult" aspect is going wrong with them in the first place.
+In addition to the care instructions further below, remember these tips - never repot too frequently and never prune a growing stem or try and pull brown gone over parts off (always cut instead of pulling).
+If you do all this then the only "difficult" aspect is going wrong with them in the first place.

-We don't normally combine two different houseplants into one profile, but the care requirements of the Kentia Palm and Sentry Palm are identical and the plants are so similar looking people often get them confused anyway.
-This seems a good place to start as any so let's get the identification issue sorted out first.
+I don't normally combine two different houseplants into one profile, but the care requirements of the Kentia Palm and Sentry Palm are identical and the plants are so similar looking people often get them confused anyway.
+This seems a good place to start as any other, so let's get the identification issue sorted out.

-The Kentia has flatter and softer fronds with elegantly drooping leaflets and adapts much better to life in a pot than H. belmoreana.
+The Kentia has flatter and softer fronds with elegantly drooping leaflets and adapts much better to life in a pot than The Sentry Palm (H. belmoreana).

-Large hard stiff plants sometimes aren't wanted in homes as they can look harsh and be physically irritating to passers by if they brush up against them.
-Consequently, it's the Kentia that tends to be a lot much more popular as a houseplant.
-In fact, we'd wager around 90% of Howea palms you can buy as houseplants are probably the Kentia.
+Of the two it's the Kentia that tends to be a lot much more popular as a houseplant.
+Around 90% of Howea palms you can buy as houseplants are probably the Kentia.

 Close up image showing a leaf of a Howea forsteriana / Kentia Palm